trigger-corp/Forge-Documentation/source/modules/native/testing.rst

 Testing your plugin
 ===================

-As well as allowing you to directly call exposed API methods the inspector project will run tests you include with your plugin.
-These tests are written in JavaScript and use QUnit and are split into automated and interactive sections.
-To run the tests simply press the appropriate button when running the inspector project.
+As well as allowing you to directly call exposed API methods, the Inspector project will run tests you include with your plugin.
+These tests are written in JavaScript, using QUnit, and are split into automated and interactive sections.
+To run the tests simply press the appropriate button when running the Inspector project.

 Automated tests
 ---------------

-To include automated tests you should create a file ``tests/automated.js``, it is important that these tests complete without requring user input as they may be used to automatically test your plugin against new platform versions and in combination with other plugins in the future.
-These also means it is useful for you to test as much of your API as possible in these tests.
+To include automated tests you should create a file ``tests/automated.js`` in your ``plugin`` folder: it is important that these tests complete without requiring user input as we may run them automatically to check compatibility with new platform versions.
+Test as much of your API as possible in these tests, so that we can give you early warning about incompatibility with new platform versions and other plugins.

 An example automated test (from the ``prefs`` module) could be::